leapmotion/os-controls/src/components/library/README.md

   The granular components making up GLCoreComponent are:
   * GLCompatibility
     ~ gl_glext_glu.h -- uses Glew to include GL headers -- should rename to GLHeaders.h
-    ~ GLError.h -- for flexible GL error checking -- could go in a different component.
+    ~ Error.h -- for flexible GL error checking -- could go in a different component.
   * Texture2 (depends on C++11)
     ~ Texture2Params -- persistent parameters for Texture2 (e.g. width, height, target, etc)
     ~ Texture2PixelData -- interface for specifying pixel data for loading/saving into/from Texture2